OpenSCAD Tutorial: From Photo to Customizable 3D Model

 Step 4: Making Your First Modification

-Wrap the existing model in a difference() and subtract a cylinder:
+Need a mounting hole?
+Wrap your model in difference() and subtract a cylinder:

 difference() {